 - Malware: Cyberattacks like ransomware can destroy your data in a matter of minutes, making your critical applications unusable and locking you out of the files that your company runs on.

-- Natural disaster: Several weather events and other natural disasters pose a major risk to your manufacturing equipment and personnel.
-If a factory is destroyed, and there’s no backup plan, operations may never resume.
+- Natural disaster: Severe weather events and other natural disasters pose a major risk to your manufacturing equipment and personnel.
+If a factory is destroyed, and there’s no backup plan, operations may never resume,

 - Fire & smoke: Even if a fire is contained, smoke damage can derail your production schedule and cause a health risk to workers.
 Manufacturers must not only comply with local fire codes to prevent accidents, but also must have a continuity plan that ensures production can continue soon after a disruptive incident.